corememltd/cloud-managed-dns/README.md

 ## Private

-First check that the proxy resolvers are working (they may take a few minutes to start for the first time) by running the following command from a workstation holding one of the IP addresses you listed in `allowed_ips` earlier in `setup.tfvars`:
+First check that the proxy resolvers are working (they may take a few minutes to start for the first time) by running the following command from a workstation holding one of the IP addresses you listed in `allowed_ips` earlier in `setup.hcl`:

     dig @192.0.2.4 SOA example.invalid